 - DefaultPartitioningStrategy: Default strategy.
 It checks whether the key implements PartitionAware.
 If it implements, the object is converted to binary and then hashed, to find the partition of the key. - StringPartitioningStrategy: Works only for string keys.
 It uses the string after @ character as the partition ID.
-For example, if you have two keys ordergroup1@region1 and customergroup1@region1, both ordergroup1 and customergroup1 will fall into the partition where region1 is located.
+For example, if you have two keys ordergroup1@region1 and customergroup1@region1, both ordergroup1 and customergroup1 will fall into the partition where region1 is located. - StringAndPartitionAwarePartitioningStrategy: Works as the combination of the above two strategies.
+If the key implements PartitionAware, it works like the DefaultPartitioningStrategy.
+If it is a string key, it works like the StringPartitioningStrategy.

 21.2.
-BACK PRESSURE 435
+BACK PRESSURE 411